NxPKG/khulnasoft-docs/content/ruleset-engine/rules-language/expressions/_index.md

 - [Comparison operators](/ruleset-engine/rules-language/operators/#comparison-operators) define how values must relate to actual request data for an expression to return `true`.

 - [Values](/ruleset-engine/rules-language/values/) represent the data associated with fields.
-When evaluating a rule, Cloudflare compares these values with the actual data obtained from the request.
+When evaluating a rule, Khulnasoft compares these values with the actual data obtained from the request.

 ## Compound expressions